Skip to content

 Order Creation & Notification

-When an order is successfully placed and paid on Keeta's platform:
+When an order is successfully placed on Keeta's platform, regardless of the payment method (online payment or cash on delivery):

 1. The system instantly generates the order